Edge of Tomorrow: Marketing

-Warner Bros. invested over $100 million in a marketing campaign for Edge of Tomorrow.
-The film was initially titled All You Need Is Kill after the light novel, but as filming was ending in July 2013, Warner Bros. changed the title to Edge of Tomorrow; Warner Bros. president Sue Kroll said the title was changed partly due to "negative chatter" about the word "kill" in the title.
+Warner Bros. invested over $100 million in the marketing campaign for Edge of Tomorrow.
+The film was initially titled All You Need Is Kill after the light novel, but as filming ended in July 2013, Warner Bros. changed the title to Edge of Tomorrow; Warner Bros. president Sue Kroll said the title was changed partly due to "negative chatter" about the word "kill" in the title.
 Doug Liman, who said he rejected the title All You Need Is Kill because it "didn't feel like it was the tone of the movie I had made", wanted to rename the film Live Die Repeat, but Warner decided to use that just as the tagline.

-The film was promoted at Comic-Con in San Diego, California in July 2013, and at WonderCon in Anaheim, California in April 2014.
+The film was promoted at San Diego Comic-Con in July 2013, and at WonderCon in Anaheim, California in April 2014.
 Turner Broadcasting, a subsidiary of Time Warner like the studio Warner Bros., promoted the film across its TV properties, including CNN, TNT, TBS, Adult Swim, TruTV, and Funny or Die.
 Variety said the move "put forth the notion that buying bigger packages of advertisements across a TV company's holdings is a viable option in an increasingly fragmented TV-viewing landscape".
 Turner also launched a website which would unlock film-related content like "a 3D game, back stories and artwork" if its promotional hashtag was circulated enough through the social media website Twitter.

 Viz Media released a new edition of the light novel on April 29, 2014, retitled Edge of Tomorrow.
 It also published a graphic novel adaptation of the light novel on May 5, 2014.

 For the film's release on home media, Warner Bros. formed two teams for a September 28, 2014, Tough Mudder endurance event series in Black Diamond, Washington.
 The teams included YouTube personalities and participants from the TV series American Ninja Warrior.
 Warner Bros. based the teams on the soldiers from "J Squad" in the film.
 To promote teamwork, the two teams competed in a Tough Mudder obstacle course.